NVIDIA/AMGX/README.md

 cmake ....  -DCUDA_ARCH="35 52 60" ....
 ```
 - CMAKE_NO_MPI: Boolean value.
 If True then non-MPI (single GPU) build will be forced.
 Results in smaller sized library which could be run on systems without MPI installed.
 If not specified then MPI build would be enabled if FindMPI script found any MPI installation.
 - AMGX_NO_RPATH: Boolean value.
 By default CMake adds -rpath flags to binaries.
-Setting this flag to True tell CMake to not do that - useful when you want to control environment by yourself.
+Setting this flag to True tell CMake to not do that - useful for controlling execution environment.

 CMakeLists uses FindCUDA and FindMPI module scripts to locate corresponding software
 so refer to those scripts from your CMake installation for module-specific flags.